Lukasa/lukasa.co.uk/_posts/2016-01-05-Debugging_With_Wireshark_TLS.md

 Let's start by scrolling down to the first packet Wireshark identifies as having a "TLSv1.2" record in it.
 Selecting it, you'll notice that Wireshark has a new level of its expandable selectors: "Secure Sockets Layer".
 This is the old name for TLS.

-Inside it, Wireshark says there's one TLS record contained here: a "Client Hello" record.
-This is, coincidentally, the first record sent as part of a TLS connection, and it's sent by the client.
-If you expand this record up, you'll see that it's very long (197 bytes in my case), and contains lots of information!
+Inside it, Wireshark says there's one TLS handshake message contained here: a "Client Hello" message.
+This is, coincidentally, the first message sent as part of a TLS connection, and it's sent by the client.
+If you expand this message up, you'll see that it's very long (197 bytes in my case), and contains lots of information!

 ### Client Hello

-Let's talk about the Client Hello record for a moment.
-The purpose of this record is to let the client give the server some information about what it wants to do.
+Let's talk about the Client Hello message for a moment.
+The purpose of this message is to let the client give the server some information about what it wants to do.
 There's *loads* of data here, but I'll take you into the things that are most important to understand (in part because they're the bits that go wrong the most).

 #### Versions

 Firstly, you can see that there are actually two TLS version fields here: the first is in the outer TLS wrapper, while the second is inside the Client Hello.
 The outer TLS field is a lower version than the inner one: in this case, the outer layer is TLSv1.0, while the inner layer is TLSv1.2.
 This acts essentially to bound the set of TLS versions the client and server support: here, the client is saying that the lowest TLS version it'll use is TLSv1, while the newest is TLSv1.2.
-Some servers mistakenly only care about the *outer* version number, and will shut down connections that don't advertise themselves as sufficiently new.
+Some servers mistakenly only care about the *outer* version number, and will shut down connections that don't advertise themselves as sufficiently new[^1].

 #### Cipher Suites